Every person has a passion. For us, that would be boat building. It is what we enjoy doing for deep work and pleasure.

 The Science and Art of Boat Building

-As with any pursuit, getting into boat building only requires two elements: interest and inspiration.
+As with any pursuit, getting into boat building only requires interest and inspiration.
 You must have that special connection with the sea.
 However, beyond that, it will also require, at the very least, expertise in woodworking and carpentry.

 Careful Planning and Lofting